 Babies can get overstimulated and stressed.
-Parents need to identify when baby has too many things going on in their environment.
+Whānau need to identify when baby has too many things going on in their environment and make changes to avoid overstimulation.

-Look at the ‘Pēpi says’ section on page 3 of the Whakatipu book 'Te Pihinga 1'.
+Look at the ‘Pēpi says’ section on page 6 of Whakatipu Te Pihinga 1.
 This contains important information about a baby’s needs at this very young age.
-Pēpi talks about the importance of being responded to and made comfortable when they feel unsettled.
+Pēpi talks about the importance of being responded to also.

 Overstimulation